espebra/filebin/README.md

 [![Build Status](https://travis-ci.org/espebra/filebin.svg)](https://travis-ci.org/espebra/filebin)

+**NOTE:** Active development has moved to [https://github.com/espebra/filebin2](https://github.com/espebra/filebin2).
+This repository is kept as an archive.

 ![Viewing a bin](doc/screenshot-web-interface-bin.png)

 Filebin is a web application that facilitates convenient file sharing on the web.
 It was the software used at [https://filebin.net](https://filebin.net) earlier.

-**NOTE:** Active development has moved to [https://github.com/espebra/filebin2](https://github.com/espebra/filebin2), and this repository is mostly kept for reference and archive reasons.

 ## Table of contents